 Combine all ingredients except for 1 tbsp olive oil and pineapple in either a container or Ziploc bag and combine well.
 Let marinate for at least one hour.

 Preheat grill to medium-low.
 Peel and core pineapple and cut into slices.
 Brush both sides with olive oil and grill for 6 minutes per side.
+Sprinkle pineapple with salt if desired.
 Add shrimp to skewers and grill for 3-4 minutes on each side.

 You can serve over rice or cauliflower rice.